michael-franke/michael-franke.github.io/oberseminar/index.md

 &nbsp;\          "Mentioning atypical properties of objects is communicatively efficient" \

 &nbsp;\          <span style = "color:gray">What governs how much information speakers include in referring expressions?
 Atypical properties of objects are more likely to be included in referring expressions than typical ones (Sedivy 2003; Westerbeek et al 2015).
-For example, speakers are more likely to call a blue banana a “blue banana” and a yellow banana a "banana".
+For example, speakers are more likely to call a blue banana a ???blue banana??? and a yellow banana a "banana".
 A unified account of this phenomenon is lacking.
-We ask: when should a rational speaker mention an object’s color?
+We ask: when should a rational speaker mention an object???s color?
 Reference production is modeled within the Rational Speech Act framework (Frank & Goodman 2012).
-Utterances (e.g., “banana”, “blue”, and “blue banana”) are taken to have a graded semantics: rather than assuming all bananas are equally good instances of “banana”, we empirically elicited object-utterance typicality values for all possible utterances.
+Utterances (e.g., ???banana???, ???blue???, and ???blue banana???) are taken to have a graded semantics: rather than assuming all bananas are equally good instances of ???banana???, we empirically elicited object-utterance typicality values for all possible utterances.
 Pragmatic speakers select utterances proportionally to the probability that a literal listener using a graded semantics will select the intended referent.
 We evaluate the proposed model on a dataset of freely produced referring expressions collected in an interactive reference game experiment via the web.
 We conclude that the systematicity with which speakers redundantly mention color implicates a system geared towards communicative efficiency rather than towards wasteful overinformativeness, and discuss potential extensions of this approach to other production phenomena, such as optional instrument mention.</span>\

 &nbsp;\          &nbsp;\